 - 5. Kidneys Donated after Cardiac Death ("DCD") have increased risk for several things including (but not limited to) the following: - a.
 Slow or delayed initial functioning (Delayed Graft Function) - b.
 Risk of rejection - c.
-Failure of kidneys to work at all (Primary Nonfunction) - d.
+Increased risk of rejection - d.
 Rare instances of blood clot formation in the transplanted kidney (Graft Thrombosis) resulting in immediate failure of the kidney